Market sizing for startups: Top-down vs bottom-up guide

 Market sizing: The why

-If all this number talk made you start thinking about hours of research and countless spreadsheets, don’t worry.
-The secret of a good market sizing calculation lies in your understanding of your business model, ICP, and go-to-market strategy – not pure math.
+If all this number talk made you think about endless research and spreadsheets, don’t worry.
+A really good market sizing calculation isn’t about complex math.
+It’s about knowing your business model, your ICP, and, of course, your go-to-market strategy.

-The goal of a good TAM/SAM/SOM slide is to show the investor that you actually know your market as well as you know your product.
-On top of that, it’s also proof that your go-to-market strategy is scientifically benchmarked.
+So, the goal of a good market size slide is to show investors that you actually know your market as well as you know your product.
+On top of that, it’s also proof that your GTM strategy is scientifically benchmarked.

-Here’s a list of things you need to demonstrate when putting together the perfect Market Size slide:
+Here’s a list of things you need to demonstrate in your slide:

 1. The problem really exists.
 Your problem is your opportunity, and what’s the best way to sell an opportunity?
 In purely economic terms!
 Here, you must make sure you know the problem you’re solving and that your opportunity is clearly shown in $ terms.